 Others: For any companies not listed above, please contact the company directly to confirm their policy on additional drivers.
 What you may save with a discount company may be wiped out by a fee for an additional driver, so it's important to take this into account when comparing rates and options.

-The other way to get around having to pay a fee for an additional driver is to use a discount code for an organization you are a member of.
+The other way to get around having to pay a fee for an additional driver is to use a discount code for an organization of which you are a member.
 The following organizations allow for an additional driver at no charge to their members if booked with their discount:

 AARP: Members get a free additional driver at Avis and Budget when booked with the AARP discount code at participating locations.